codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 1. In the Rollout Player, click **Rollback to**.

-### Manage the `rollout` resource
+### Manage the Rollout resource

-Control the rollout through the options available for the Rollout resource.
+Control the rollout through the options available for the Rollout resource in the Current State tab.

 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. Select the application and go to the Current State tab.